Insolvency at a Corporate Level

 If you own your own company, the word insolvency is unlikely to be one that you associate with anything positive.

-Under the British law, a company is considered to be insolvent if it is unable to pay its debts, even after selling all of its assets.
-While insolvency is an undesirable situation to find yourself and your company in, there are a number of options that companies can take to continue trading.
+Under the British law, a company is insolvent if it is unable to pay its debts, even after selling all its assets.
+While insolvency is an undesirable situation, there are several options that companies can take to continue trading.

 Read on for some of the best steps to take when dealing with insolvency.